Azure/Communication/releasenotes/2020-September-22.md

 <br/>Please refer to the Microsoft docs of how to bootstrap a Calling sample application on iOS.

 ### Limitations
-The user can try PSTN calls mid October
+* While ability of making PSTN calls is availble in the SDK, you need a PSTN number in ACS to make the call.
+The ability to aquire the number comes in October
-<br/>On mobile and desktop at any given time client should have only one remote video stream running, multiple receive streams will result in greater number of video freezes and/or quality fluctuations.
+* On mobile and desktop at any given time client multiple receive video streams might result in greater number of video freezes and/or quality fluctuations.
+We are working on improving the experience.
+We recommend to limit nimber of incoming streams to one if you experience such issues

 ## JS (Web) SDK